 |cumulative||-||A logical argument that specifies the type of distribution to be calculated.
 This can have the value TRUE or FALSE, meaning:|

 The first four arguments to the function should all be integers.
 If these values are supplied as decimals, they are truncated to integers by Excel.

 Imagine you have a bag, containing 3 red balls and 6 blue balls.
 If you remove 3 balls from the bag, the probability that 0, 1, 2 or 3 of these balls are red can be calculated by the hypergeometric distribution.

 These probabilities are calculated by the Excel Hypgeom.Dist function, in cells A2-A5 of the following spreadsheet:

 Note that the above example calculates the probability density function.
 This gives the probability of exactly sample_s successes occurring.

 Imagine that you have the same bag as in Example 1, which again, contains 3 red balls and 6 blue balls.

 The Excel Hypgeom.Dist function, can also be used to the calculate the probability of at most 0, 1, 2 or 3 red balls being selected from a sample of 3 balls, taken from the bag.

-Further examples of the Excel Hypgeom.Dist function are provided on the Microsoft Office website.
+For further examples of the Excel Hypgeom.Dist function, see the Microsoft Office website.